 I have been involved in church my whole life.
 No lie.
 Starting with the church nursery as a baby, graduating to children’s church, then onto youth group, serving as a young adult, and eventually working on a church staff.
 When I was hired on, the pastor interviewing me warned me of the dark side.
 He said I would inevitably see the “underbelly” of church and strongly encouraged me not to become jaded.
 As though, because we are humans that call ourselves Christians, things WILL be done inappropriately but that is just the way it is.
 Maintaining status quo is more important than getting everyone involved in the ugly mess of our imperfections.
 So it remains quiet and swept under the rug in an effort to keep the spiritual ball rolling of gaining members and planning programs all for the sake of Christ.
 Then it becomes even more a challenge to sit through the service that has somehow become a performance to entertain and convince the congregation the church is a healthy, thriving entity with the sole purpose of helping people trust Jesus, no matter what the cost.

 Needless to say church has been on the back burner for me.
 I have been feeling uninspired.
 Unmotivated.
 I’m beat down by the culture wars and battles fought in the name of Jesus.
 I find myself asking is this all there is?
 I’m craving MORE.
 And let me make myself clear.
 I do not desire to be a consumer-- To go and be fed and get the warm feel goods that keep my faith comfortable and easy.
 Nor am I implying I have it all figured out and the current system is just antiquated and behind the times.
 I KNOW I’m not perfect.
 But that is precisely why I want to be a part of something willing to admit just that!
 Not at a base level of “We recognize we are broken and in need of YOU Jesus” But someone that says “Damnit.
 I yelled at my kids again.
 How will they know the love of God when I’m constantly losing my temper?” (because swearing always adds more validity to the struggle and this may or may not be my personal confession ;) OR someone that shares how God showed up in the ordinary of their day.
 Someone that inspires me to look for Him in the midst of my monotonous routine--That refuses to separate the physical from the spiritual.
 That it is all one.
 And God is everywhere.
 Not limited to the confines of a church building or Bible study or program or conference.
 But in the wind that blows the leaves saying I am with you.
+Now, it would be unfair and ultimately untrue for me to continue to generalize and stereotype “church” based on my very limited experience with only a handful of churches within specific denominations.
+Mainly non-denonminational or evangelical.
+There are probably many churches, even in my area, that are genuine, transparent and relentlessly committed to allowing people an encounter with God each and every time they meet.
+And not all of my past experiences have been negative.
+I have enjoyed community that I believe was authentic and genuine.
+I suppose I should just outright admit, I HAVE become jaded.
+Pride is the center of it all, yes.
+And of course, we ARE human trying to live out the Christian life.
+But on the other hand, my exposure to the “underbelly” has certainly caused me a bit of hesitation and ultimately a lack of trust in the “that’s just the way it is” mentality that keeps churches in the machine of business type models.
+I find it hard to sit through a rehearsed, polished, perfected program and call it “church”.

 I am on a quest to authenticate my faith.
 Not so much to make sense of everything-- Lord knows I had an answer for every question in my past.
 I don’t desire certainty or doubtlessness.
 I desire REALNESS.